Best CPAP Chin Straps of 2026

 Do You Need a Prescription for a CPAP Chin Strap?

-You do not need a prescription to purchase a CPAP chin strap.
+You don't need a prescription to purchase a CPAP chin strap.
 Because chin straps are replaceable accessories, anyone can purchase one.
-However, a prescription is required to obtain a CPAP machine and a complete CPAP mask interface.
+However, a prescription is required to obtain a CPAP machine and a complete CPAP mask setup.

 Will Insurance or Medicare Cover a CPAP Chin Strap?